-Your chinchilla not eating or drinking following a dental procedure or dental work is normal and nothing to be overly alarmed with as long as it does not persist for more than 48 hours.
+Your chinchilla not eating or drinking following a dental procedure is normal and nothing to be overly alarmed with, as long as it does not persist for more than 48 hours.

-In most situations, your chinchilla will regain their appetite, and your vet will also brief you on what to expect and how to keep an eye on your chinchilla following any dental work.
+In most situations, your chinchilla will regain its appetite.
+Your vet should also brief you on what to expect and how to keep an eye on your chinchilla following any dental work.

 My Baby Chinchilla Is Not Eating

-Although sad, it is possible that your baby chinchilla or “kit” has been left out of the bunch and rejected by their mother and siblings.
+Although sad, it is possible that your baby chinchilla or “kit” has been left out of the bunch and rejected by its mother and siblings.

-While more time consuming and a bit of an ordeal, it is the only method you can use to ensure the care and health of your new baby chinchillas.
+While more time consuming and a bit of an ordeal, it is the only method you can use to ensure the health of your new baby chinchillas.

-In most situations, if you have a baby chinchilla not eating, you can use syringes to allow the baby chinchilla to consume water and or milk.
+In most situations, if you have a baby chinchilla not eating, you can use syringes to help it consume water and/or milk.

-You will also need to hand feed your baby chinchilla hay or pellets during this time to ensure they are getting the nutrients they need.
+You will also need to hand feed your baby chinchilla hay or pellets during this time, to ensure it is getting the nutrients it needs.

-Using a scale to keep track of weight will help you monitor and offer the appropriate amount of food for your baby chinchilla.
+Using a scale to keep track of weight will help you monitor, and ensure you always offer the appropriate amount of food for your baby chinchilla.

-Nonetheless, if this happens, manually feeding your baby chinchilla is a perfectly viable approach to take to ensure they grow to be healthy, happy, and strong.
+In short, manually feeding your baby chinchilla is a perfectly viable approach to take to ensure it grows to be healthy, happy, and strong.

-As illustrated in this post, several scenarios can cause a chinchilla to not eat or consume water and fluids.
+Several scenarios can cause a chinchilla to not eat or consume water and other fluids.

 It is tough as a new chinchilla owner to always know exactly what the cause is and what the best course of action is to take.